 Palo Verde National Park

 Palo Verde National Park is right in the middle of Guanacaste.
-It was established in 1978, is about 71 square miles in size, and contains the majority of the Tempisque River valley within its borders.
+It was established in 1978, is about 71 square miles, and contains most of the Tempisque River valley within its borders.

 This park protects vast marshes and wetlands; during the dry season, birds come from all over to spend time in this park.
 You can also see the tropical dry forest ecosystem in this park.
 It’s considered the most endangered ecosystem in this part of the world.

 A great way to see Palo Verde National Park is by boat.
-This Half Day Jungle River Cruise will give you the opportunity to see many animals and is led by a bilingual guide.
+This Half Day Jungle River Cruise will allow you to see many animals and is led by a bilingual guide.

 Rincon de la Vieja National Park